WGTZ: Adult hits (2007–2015)

+Main Line Broadcasting was acquired by Alpha Media in 2014.

-Soft rock (2015-2017)
+Soft rock (2015–2017)

-On February 27, 2015, at 3 p.m., WGTZ flipped to AC as "Soft Rock 92.9."
-The final song on "Fly" was "Time for Me to Fly" by REO Speedwagon, while the first song on "Soft Rock" was Starship's "Nothing's Gonna Stop Us Now".
-WGTZ incorporated elements of the previous format (including much of the playlist) into its presentation.
-However, the format failed to make any traction in the market, holding a mere 2.7 in the Spring 2017 Nielsen ratings, the last under the format.
+On February 27, 2015, at 3 p.m., WGTZ flipped to adult contemporary music as "Soft Rock 92.9".
+The final song on "Fly" was "Time for Me to Fly" by REO Speedwagon.
+The first song on "Soft Rock" was Starship's "Nothing's Gonna Stop Us Now".

-Adult hits (2017-present)
+WGTZ incorporated elements of the previous format including some of the old station's playlist.
+However, the format failed to make much traction in the market, holding a 2.7 in the Spring 2017 Nielsen ratings, the last under the format.

+Back to adult hits (2017-2025)

-On September 1, 2017, at 5 p.m., after again playing "Good Riddance (Time of Your Life)", WGTZ flipped back to adult hits as "92.9 Jack FM" (coincidentally, the name it was rumored to use 10 years prior with the initial flip), as part of several flips to the format by Alpha planned across the country.
+On September 1, 2017, at 5 p.m., after again playing "Good Riddance (Time of Your Life)", WGTZ flipped back to adult hits as "92.9 Jack FM", the name rumored to be used 10 years prior with the initial flip.
+It was one of several flips to the Jack FM format that Alpha Media planned across the country.

 The first song on "Jack" was "Hey Ya!" by OutKast.
-Under the new format, WGTZ will compete against WRZX.
+As with most stations running the Jack-FM format, no DJs were used.
+A voice calling itself "Jack" makes all the station announcements and quips between songs.

+Return of Z-93 (2025-)

+On September 4, 2025, Alpha Media was acquired by Connoisseur Media.

+On September 30, at 5 p.m., after signing off the Jack FM format with a half hour of departure-themed songs ending with "Goodbye to You" by Scandal, WGTZ began stunting with a loop of "Hit the Road, Jack" by Ray Charles, interspersed with sweepers promoting a relaunch on October 2 at 5 p.m.
+During this period, the station's website was replaced with Dayton Geographic—a parody of the magazine National Geographic—which contained an article teasing the rebrand by mentioning that a "zebra migration" would be occurring the same day.

+At the promised time, following a montage paying tribute to the station's history, WGTZ flipped to classic hits and revived its heritage Z-93 branding.
+Program director Joel Murphy stated that the station's format would focus on pop hits from the 1980s through the early 2000s, with a focus on "all the songs and artists that helped make Z93 famous."
+The first song under the relaunched brand was "Gonna Make You Sweat (Everybody Dance Now)" by C&C Music Factory.